top of page

 “The thing inside the sack is what had the sack.”
 Zara pulled off her coat and tossed it on the arm of the couch.

-“Someone needs to talk to Schrödinger.”
-Marcus shot back.
+“Someone needs to talk to Schrödinger,” Marcus shot back.
+"Find out if this is legit."

 Ignoring him, Zara walked to the fire and raised her hands to warm them.
 Then, her gaze caught on the tree.
+She grinned.
 “Hey Booboo, the tree looks so good!”

-Oscar grinned.
-He still hadn’t been strong enough to go out and fetch anything for it, but Dmitri had patiently sat with him and a laptop and chosen the theme and decorations.
+Oscar smiled.
+He still hadn’t been strong enough to go out and fetch anything for it, but Dmitri had patiently sat with him and a laptop and chosen the theme and decorations together.
 Oscar had taken three days to carefully dress the tree, and Dmitri had only helped when asked, like some kind of festive physiotherapy.

-“Thanks.”
-Oscar a grinned.
+“Thanks,” Oscar said.
 “We were waiting for you to get here to put the star on.”
-He opened the box on his lap that Dmitri had entrusted him to keep from Marcus’ clutches.
+He opened the box on his la that Dmitri had entrusted him to keep from Marcus’ clutches.
 The star was metallic gold and finely woven in ornate curls.

 “Oooh, pretty!”
 Zara’s eyes shone.

 “Where did you find it?”
 Dmitri asked, nudging the sack with one booted foot.
-It yelped.
+It let out a low yowl.

-Zara blinked, drawing her eyes away from the star.
+Zara blinked, and pulled her eyes away from the star.
 “A few streets over.
-It was weird, I thought I sensed something following me, so I started looking around and found it skulking outside one of the houses.
+It was weird.
+I thought I sensed something following me so I started looking around and found it skulking outside one of the houses.
 Vicious little bugger too.
 Teeth like needles.

 “Identify yourself,” Dmitri said brusquely, pushing the sack with his foot again.

-It was very still, and then there was a growl that sent goosebumps up Oscars arms despite the heat.
+It was very still, and then there was a growl that sent goosebumps up Oscars arms.

 Dmitri frowned.
 “Did it…have anything around its neck?”